Sarah Clark (judoka)

 Sarah Clark (born 3 January 1978) is a British judoka, who has competed at three Olympic Games.

 Judo career

+Clark got her Shodan black belt at the young age of 15.
 Clark came to prominence when winning the Scottish Championships in 1997.
 In 2000 and 2001 she won back to back half-middleweight British titles at the British Judo Championships.